 Loan Level Pricing Adjustments On Conventional Loans

 Conventional Loans are not guaranteed by any government agency.
-However, lenders follow Fannie Mae and/or Freddie Mac Guidelines when qualifying, originating, and funding conventional loans.
-Reason lenders conform to Fannie and/or Freddie Mortgage Guidelines is because Fannie and Freddie purchases conventional loans if they conform to their mortgage guidelines.
+However, lenders follow Fannie Mae and/or Freddie Mac Guidelines when qualifying, originating and funding conventional loans.
+Reason lenders conform to Fannie and/or Freddie Mortgage Guidelines is because Fannie and Freddie purchase conventional loans if they conform to their mortgage guidelines.
 Conforming Loans are more sensitive to credit scores than government loan programs:

 - For the best possible pricing on conventional mortgage loans, the conventional mortgage loan borrower needs a 740

 - Like FHA, there are pricing adjustments every 20 points:

 - There is a steep pricing adjustment below 700 on conventional mortgage loans